Observer-Based Sampled-Data Stabilisation of Switched Systems with Lipschitz Nonlinearities and Dwell-Time: Introduction

-We propose a novel switching law that relies on a state observer, along with Lyapunov-Metzler inequalities accounting for dwell-time constraints \citep{affine:Russo:2024}, for the stabilisation of a class of nominally linear switched systems with uncertain Lipschitz nonlinearities using sampled-data control based on output measurements (Section~\ref{sec:problem}).
-We derive time-dependent LMI conditions ensuring that our observer-based sampled-data control law, subject to dwell-time constraints, guarantees global asymptotic stability of the closed-loop system; we also obtain an estimate of the average quadratic cost and a bound on its maximum deviation from the actual cost function, and, in the case of switched affine systems, we obtain explicit ultimate bounds (Section~\ref{sec:proposal}).
-We discuss the feasibility of the derived LMIs, providing equivalent reduced-order LMI conditions, and prove that the time dependence of the LMIs can be removed by discretisation on a finite grid (Section~\ref{Sec:SuffCond}).
+We consider the stabilisation of a class of nominally linear switched systems, possibly including an affine switching term, affected by uncertain Lipschitz nonlinearities, under dwell-time constraints, sampled-data measurements, and output feedback (Section~\ref{sec:problem}).
+In Section~\ref{sec:proposal}, we propose a novel switching law that relies on a state observer, along with Lyapunov-Metzler inequalities \citep{affine:Russo:2024} accounting for dwell-time constraints.
+Specifically, we discuss the observer design in Section~\ref{Sec:ObsDesign} and the design of the observer gains in Section~\ref{Sec:GainsDesign}.
+In Section~\ref{sec:switchstrat} we introduce our proposed observer-based sampled-data switching law, subject to dwell-time constraints, and we derive time-dependent LMI conditions ensuring global asymptotic stability (or, in the presence of switching affine terms, ultimate boundedness) of the closed-loop system.
+We also obtain an estimate of the average quadratic cost, together with a bound on its maximum deviation from the actual cost function.
+Moreover, in the presence of switching affine terms with a known common upper bound, we establish explicit ultimate bounds.
+In the case of known affine terms, Section~\ref{Sec:ModifCLaw} presents a modified observer-based switching-law design, aimed at improving the estimates on the obtained ultimate bound for the system.
+In Section~\ref{Sec:SuffCond}, we discuss the feasibility of the derived LMIs, providing equivalent reduced-order LMI conditions, and prove that the time dependence of the LMIs can be removed by discretisation on a finite grid.
 Numerical examples in Section~\ref{sec:sim} illustrate the efficacy of our proposed method, even at stabilising switched systems with unstable modes and with modes having no stable convex combination, concurrently addressing output feedback, sampled-data and dwell-time constraints.
-Section~\ref{sec:conclusions} draws conclusions and discusses possible future work.
+The possible presence of affine terms in the dynamics allows us to address real-life engineering applications, such as power converters \citep{switching:Russo:2022,stabilization:Carneiro:2024}, where affine terms usually model the presence of an energy source acting on the system: in particular, we consider the realistic example of a double buck-boost converter, which we use to showcase our approach and compare it with the approach proposed by \cite{sampled:Hetel:2013}, which deals with sampled-data state-feedback stabilisation, but does not include filter design and/or Lyapunov-Metzler inequalities.
+In the work by \cite{sampled:Hetel:2013}, the dwell time is equal to the inter-sampling time of the state, and hence dwell-time constraints cannot be accommodated into the switching signal.
+The numerical results show that our methodology performs at least as well under the same conditions and can actually perform better, due to the inherent decoupling between the sampling sequence in the estimation channel and the switching signal updates.
+To the best of our knowledge, no existing contribution integrates all the features we consider within a unified observer-based sampled-data framework.
+Other works in the literature, related to specific aspects of our problem formulation, are discussed in detail in Section~\ref{sec:conclusions}, which also draws conclusions and discusses future work.